Frank Adams (Florida politician)

 His father Robert Watkins Adams also served in the Florida Senate and his son Robert Stanley Adams (died 1943) also became a state senator in Florida.

-In 1899 he served as president of the Florida Senate.

-He setved as the president of the Florida state senate for two terms, the first to do so since the enactment of the state constitution.
+In 1899, he served as president of the Florida Senate.
+He served as the president of the Florida state senate for two terms, the first to do so since the enactment of the state constitution.